 Removal - the Committee then considered a Removal Order.
 In considering this, the Committee took into account the Guidance at 4.26 - 4.28.
 It concluded that given the seriousness of the Particulars of the Allegation against the Registrant, necessitating his inclusion on the DBS barred lists for children and vulnerable adults, and his lack of insight and engagement, a Removal Order is the only sanction appropriate to protect the public.
 This would also maintain public confidence in the social care profession and the Council as its regulator.
-In all of the circumstances, the Committee concluded that a Removal Order is the only sanction available to it that would protect the public and meet the public interest in upholding confidence in the social care profession and the Council as its regulator.
+In all of the circumstances, the Committee concluded that a Removal Order is the only sanction available to it that would protect the public and meet the public interest in upholding confidence in the social care profession and its regulator, by marking the seriousness and unacceptability of the Registrant's inclusion on the DBS barred lists.
 The Committee considered that public confidence in the social care profession and the Council as its regulator would be undermined if a social care worker who was included on the DBS barred list, and who failed to show inappropriate insight or remorse, was allowed to remain on the Register.
 The Committee considered a Removal Order to be a suitable, appropriate and proportionate sanction, which will be imposed on the Registrant's registration with immediate effect.